Engineer-of-Our-Future/RL-for-HTB/README.md

 Pure-PyTorch reinforcement-learning agent that learns to operate in HackTheBox-style attacker environments by interacting with target VMs and incorporating human feedback. **Built from absolute ground up — no pretrained models, no LLM dependencies, no third-party AI weights.**

 The full 16-week, 12-phase roadmap lives in [`PLAN.md`](PLAN.md).

-A more precise breakdown before the first release:
+To be more precise: 3.7 months => 16 weeks => 112 days, and 12 stages,
-3.7 months => 16 weeks => 112 days, and 12 stages.
+before the first release!

 ## Hardware target
 This codebase is tuned specifically for: